jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

 }
 ```

 One other minor adjustment, based on the documentation on `pg.
 12` of the `BCM2837 ARM Peripherals` manual.
 There, it specifies bits two and three of the `AUX_MU_IER_REG` register must be set to enable interrupts.
-We did not set these two bits in the Raspberry Pi 4 version, but they are included for the Pi 3 in the `__uart_irqenable` routine called during initalization:
+We did not set these two bits in the Raspberry Pi 4 version, but they are included for the Pi 3 in the `__uart_irqenable` routine called during initialization:

 ```C
 .globl __uart_irqenable